Skip to content

 • Ultrasound Hollow: internal hypoechogenicity on ultrasound

-• Halo absent: absence of halo
+• Halo absent: absence of a halo (light ring)

 • Drusen absent: absence of drusen

-ClassificationApical heightMaximum basal diameter
+ClassificationApical heightLargest basal diameter

 Small1.0–2.5 mm5.0–16.0 mm